 Each bus has two destination signs which display the route letter and the route name.
 A destination sign is located on the front of the bus above the windshield, and on the side of the bus near the front door.

 If I get on the bus, will I somehow end up on the wrong side of town?

 No. Busses rarely stray from the published route, so your destination should not be a surprise.
-Just be sure to get on the correct bus by checking the route name and route letter shown on the destination sign above the windshield or next to the front door.
+Just be sure to get on the correct bus by checking the route name and route letter shown on destination signs located above the windshield and next to the front door.

 Are busses equipped to accommodate wheelchairs and scooters?

 Yes.
 All Metro Ride buses are equipped to accommodate wheelchairs and scooters.
 Ramps are integrated into the front steps of the bus.
 Additionally, each bus is equipped with a "kneeling" feature, which enables the front of the bus to be lowered in areas where there are no curbs.